-Fifty years ago on April 28, the Occupational Safety and Health Act went into effect, promising every worker the right to a safe job—a fundamental right.
-The law was won because of the tireless efforts of the labor movement, who drew major attention to work-related deaths and injuries, organized for safer working conditions and demanded action from their government.
-The OSH Act and Mine Safety and Health Act promised workers the right to a safe job.
-Unions and our allies have fought hard to make that promise a reality—winning protections that have made jobs safer and saved lives.
+More than 50 years ago on April 28, Workers Memorial Day, the Occupational Safety and Health Act went into effect, promising every worker the right to a safe job—a fundamental right.
+The law was won because of the tireless efforts of the labor movement, which organized for safer working conditions and demanded action from the government.
+Since then, unions and our allies have fought hard to make that promise a reality—winning protections that have made jobs safer and saved lives.
 But our work is not done.
 Each year, thousands of workers are killed and millions more suffer injury and illness because of dangerous working conditions that are preventable.